harrybeckwith/Vue-BBM-Test/README.md

 * Users can deep link to customers, quotes and policies.
 * Sort order of lists can be chosen.
 * Users can search for a customer, quote or policy.

-The task should take approximately 2-4 hours to complete.
-We're not expecting you to finish the app, we're more interested to see how you approach the task so just do what you can in the time you have.

 When you have finished, you can either send over you solution as a zip file or add a [collaborator to your repository](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).
 Let us know which you'd prefer and we will provide details the relevant details.